Look at the time. Now count off 11 minutes.

 The theory has important implications for diagnosing risk factors and preventing suicide that reach far beyond veterans.
 But it also suggests some important reasons why veterans are so much more susceptible to suicidal tendency in the first place.

 Recognizing the importance of community connections is key.
 But not all community is created equal.
 As many veterans can attest, a rifle company or ship’s crew can become a whole society within itself.
-Going from the strong social structure of a military unit to civilian life creates a strong contrast that many veterans notice even when they are not at risk of suicide.
+Going from the strong social structure of a military unit to civilian life creates a strong contrast that many veterans notice.

 The tight bonds of service may reflect the evolutionary pressures toward group attachment unlike any other experience in the modern world.
 There’s nothing that stokes joint intentionality like coming under fire with your comrades.
 And the nature of military units reinforces the sense that each individual has a key role to play in accomplishing their mission.

-According to Hunter, veterans are also uniquely vulnerable to suicide because their own exposure to death has habituated them to the process and lowered their psychological resistance to self-harm.
-Combined with the disruption in mutuality that may rise from a transition to the civilian social spectrum, it’s a fatal tendency.
+According to Hunter, veterans are also uniquely vulnerable to suicide because their own exposure to death has fostered a premature readiness for death and dying.
+Combined with the disruption in mutuality that may rise from a transition to the civilian social spectrum, it’s a potentially fatal combination.

 Motivated by Service to Others, Veterans May Neglect to Serve Themselves